nadder/rstex/README.md

 to write the program.
 I didn't keep a stop watch at hand but a rough estimate is that it took about 30 hours to type the whole program in and more than twice that to fix all typos and other bugs introduced before it finally passed the trip test.
-Which was kind of what I expected except I thought the debugging time would be on par with the time it took to type it in.
+This was kind of what I expected except I thought the debugging time would be on par with the time it took to type it in.
 Had I been more systematic in my approach and introduced more asserts and checks from the beginning the debugging time would have been considerably shorter.